thomaskwscott/kaspar/resources/examples/row_predicates/README.md

 # Applying predicates to loaded messages

-This demo loads a single topic with various predicates applied at both a row and segment level
+This demo loads a single topic with predicates applied at a row level

 ## Setup